-ASSESSMENT OF THE APPLICABLE SUBDIVISION RULES FOR THE RURAL PRODUCTION ZONE: PERFORMANCE STANDARDS Plan Rule Performance of Proposal Reference 13.7.1 BOUNDARY Not applicable.
-ADJUSTMENTS 13.7.2.1 (i) MINIMUM LOT SIZES Restricted Discretionary Activity.
-The title is dated 1986.
-The proposal will create one additional allotment of 5280m with a balance lot of 43 hectares.
-The proposal is able to comply with Clause 3 of the Restricted Discretionary Activity provisions, which states 'A maximum of 3 lots in any subdivision, provided that the minimum lot size is 4,000m and there is at least 1 lot in the subdivision with a minimum lot size of 4ha, and provided further that the subdivision is of sites which existed at or prior to 28 April 2000, or which are amalgamated from titles existing at or prior to 28 April 2000.'
-13.7.2.2 ALLOTMENT Complies DIMENSIONS Proposed Lot 1 will contain the existing built development.
+ASSESSMENT OF THE APPLICABLE SUBDIVISION RULES FOR THE RURAL PRODUCTION ZONE: PERFORMANCE STANDARDS Plan Rule Reference Performance of Proposal 13.7.1 BOUNDARY ADJUSTMENTS Not applicable.
+13.7.2.1 (i) MINIMUM LOT SIZES Restricted Discretionary Activity.
+The title is dated 1995.
+The proposal will create one additional allotment of 8060m2 with a balance lot of 82 hectares.
+The proposal is able to comply with Clause 3 of the Restricted Discretionary Activity provisions, which states 'A maximum of 3 lots in any subdivision, provided that the minimum lot size is 4,000m2 and there is at least 1 lot in the subdivision with a minimum lot size of 4ha, and provided further that the subdivision is of sites which existed at or prior to 28 April 2000, or which are amalgamated from titles existing at or prior to 28 April 2000.'
+13.7.2.2 ALLOTMENT DIMENSIONS Complies Proposed Lot 1 will contain the existing built development.
 Proposed Lot 2 will be vacant land.
-Given that Lot 2 will be over 43 hectares, there is considered to be multiple suitable areas for future built development.
-13.7.2.3 -Not Applicable for this application.
-13.7.2.9
+Given that Lot 2 will be over 82 hectares, there is considered to be multiple suitable areas for future built development.
+13.7.2.3 AMALGAMATION OF LAND IN A RURAL ZONE WITHIN LAND IN AN URBAN OR COASTAL ZONE Not applicable.
+The proposal does not include an amalgamation of land.
+13.7.2.4 LOTS DIVIDED BY ZONE BOUNDARIES This rule states that: 'Where an allotment is shown on the Zone Maps as having two or more zones applicable, a subdivision along a zone boundary shall be a controlled (subdivision) activity, provided that the resulting lot complies with the minimum controlled activity lot size applicable in that zone except in the General Coastal Zone where subdivision will be assessed as a restricted-discretionary activity and provided that any subdivision of a lot divided by a boundary between the